USB Host Board - MIDI device

 It translates the USB MIDI data packets to/from Serial data packets at the MIDI baud rate of 31250.

-Due to a recent website upgrade, this software currently has a 'Add to Cart' option - Please note: This software is free to download but only works on one of our USB boards or chips which must be bought separately (see below).
+Please note: This software is free to download but only works on one of our USB boards or chips which must be bought separately (see below).

 To order, simply select which of our boards or IC products you wish to have the software loaded onto.
 See the USB Host Board and IC product pages for details on pricing and installing this software.